Innovative. Intelligent. Imminent.

-WATonomous is a student design team at the University of Waterloo at the forefront in the design, creation, and neural training of autonomous self-driving vehicles.
-We are proud to have finished in 2nd place for the Year 4 SAE AutoDrive Challenge, an international competition to build a fully autonomous vehicle in four years.
-For the 2022-2023 year, we are excited to pursue more opportunities, including several research projects, a partnership with General Motors, and competing in the Indy Autonomous Challenge as a part of the MIT/PITT+RW joint team.
+WATonomous is a student design team at the University of Waterloo at the forefront of design, creation, and neural training for autonomous self-driving vehicles.
+We are proud to have finished 2nd place in the SAE AutoDrive Challenge, an international competition to build a Level 4 autonomous vehicle in four years.

 The EV Bolt model with our designed competing roof rack